Following is a list of interesting real estate facts and building construction facts compiled from various sources.

 - The world’s largest office building by floor size is the Pentagon in Virginia, USA, with over half of its 6,500,000 square foot floor area used as offices.

-- A bridge built in Lima, Peru around 1610 was made of mortar that was mixed with the whites of 10,000 eggs.
-The bridge, appropriately called the Bridge of Eggs, is still standing today.
+- A bridge built in Lima, Peru, around 1610 was made of mortar that was mixed with the whites of 10,000 eggs.
+The bridge, appropriately called the Bridge of Eggs, still stands today.

 - The longest town name in the world is Llanfairpwllgwyngyllgogerychwyrndrobwlllantysiliogogogoch.
 The name is frequently shortened to Llanfair PG.
 It is located on the island of Anglesey, on the Menai Strait, in Wales.

-- A Japanese company developed a residential earthquake-proofing system that raises a house off of its foundation as far as 3 cm using just air pressure.
+- A Japanese company developed a residential earthquake-proofing system that raises a house from its foundation as far as 3 cm using air pressure.
 When an earthquake hits, compressors activate, forcing an immense amount of air under the home.
 The house will levitate until the earthquake ends and is then gently placed back on the foundation.

 - With 6.6 billion acres, Queen Elizabeth II is the world’s largest landowner, with King Abdullah as the closest runner-up, holding control over 547 million acres.
 Media mogul John Malone is the largest landowner in the United States.

 - Hotelier and real estate magnate Leona Helmsley left $12 million to her dog, Trouble.

 - In 2010, the computer company Apple wanted to buy an acre of land in North Carolina, on which they planned to build a data center for the iTunes Cloud.
-An elderly couple owned, who owned the land for more than 30 years, originally bought it for just $6000.
+An elderly couple, who owned the land for more than 30 years, originally bought it for just $6000.
 At first, they resisted selling, but Apple gave them a blank check and said to name their price.
 The family decided to sell the property for $1.7 million.

 - A life-sized, fully-furnished Simpsons house replica was constructed in Henderson, Nevada, as the main prize for a Fox and Pepsi-sponsored competition in 1997.
 However, the winner forwent the 2,200 sq ft, four-bedroom house for the cash prize of $75,000 instead.
 The house was eventually stripped and sold in 2001, without its Simpson’s colors.